Loans for Parents

 Yes.
 When you apply for a Direct PLUS Loan, the Department of Education will check your credit history.
 To be eligible for a PLUS Loan, you must not have an adverse credit history.

-In addition, your student must meet SBCC’s Satisfactory Academic Progress (SAP) Policy each semester for your loan to be funded.
+In addition, your student must meet SBCC’s Satisfactory Academic Progress (SAP) Policy each semester for your loan to be disbursed.
 Please review our SAP Policy.

-If your PLUS loan application is denied and you decide not to pursue an endorser or to appeal the denial of your PLUS loan with the Department of Education, your dependent student has the option of applying for a maximum of $4,000 in additional Direct Unsubsidized Loan.
+If your PLUS loan application is denied and you decide not to pursue an endorser or to appeal the denial of your PLUS loan with the Department of Education, your dependent student has the option of applying for an additional $4,000 Direct unsubsidized loan.
 To do so, we need the following documents:

 - A signed letter from you stating you will not appeal the denial of your PLUS Loan,